iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > It is a good, useful and simple tracker.
 I like the use of time.
 Would prefer if it allowed you to set higher targets but it's good enough for me.
 I gave it 4 stars when I left that review but for some reason it now asks to be updated every day!!
 I reinstalled it to try and stop this but it wiped all my data!
 So now downgrading to 3 stars.<br> :date: __2020-11-02 20:04:34__

-> Very useful for motivating me to exercise more.
-Clear and easy to use.
-Results are presented in a clear way.
-Sometimes the notifications get lost.
-Update November 2020: for the last few weeks it's been asking me to update every time I open it.
-Also reported by other users.
-Any plans to fix this issue?<br> :date: __2020-11-01 13:43:54__

-> It used to be much better.
-Recently it has been telling me lies about my walking which it did on a previous version but I thought had been fixed.
-Such a shame.
-Also why does it ask me to update every single time I open it now?<br> :date: __2020-10-30 10:08:52__

-> The latest version of this app is, in my opinion, inferior to its predecessor.
-It seems to have bugs and is less accurate in tracking brisk walking.
-Disappointing.<br> :date: __2020-10-18 18:48:02__

 #### 2-star reviews